 Allies at Student Wellness & Health Promotion

 Some of our professional staff are trained members of the University's Ally Network providing support to those who identify as Lesbian, Gay, Bisexual, Transgendered or Questioning on our campus (as well as those who identify as Intersexed, Queer, Asexual or Allies).
 Allies support individuals who have questions or concerns about such issues as sexual identity, sexual harassment, community resources, and support systems.
-Allies can answer questions and make referrals to relevant resources in our community.
+Allies can answer questions and make referrals to resources in our community.